EkkaratT/AltoTech-s-AI-Savings/README.md

 - Explanation of metrics like **RMSE**, **R²**, **CVRMSE**, and **NMBE**
 - Final **results and visualizations** showing the energy savings achieved by the AltoTech AI system

----

-## Future Considerations

-### 🔄 IoT Integration & Daily Prediction Updates

-Integrate **IoT sensors** within the plant to collect **real-time energy and environmental data** (e.g., temperature, humidity).
-This data can be used to **update energy consumption predictions daily**, ensuring the dashboard reflects the most **current conditions**.

-This approach provides:
-- **Timely insights**
-- **Faster detection of inefficiencies**
-- **More accurate, adaptive energy management**

-By continuously updating energy predictions on a daily basis, the system ensures that plant operators are always working with the latest data to optimize energy usage effectively.